Manaslu Annapurna circuit Trek

 Manaslu Annapurna circuit Trek lies in 100 Km northwest from Kathmandu on the lap of Manaslu, the eighth highest mountain in the world.
-Manaslu larke pass combine with Thorong la trek became very famous to explore Buddhism tradition and lifestyles.
+Manaslu Larke pass combine with Thorong la trek became very famous to explore Buddhism tradition and lifestyles.

 Hike to Manaslu combine with Larke Thorong la pass offers to explore the beautiful mountains such as Himal Chuli (7,893m), the complete Annapurna range including Tilicho peak, Shringi (7,187m) Ngadi Chuli (7,871m) and Ganesh Himal.

 Further more, there are some pristine lakes (Dud Kunda Lake) along the Larke la.
 Watching these Himalayan ranges and descend to Beautiful village of Bhimthang and Dharapani where you met the Annapurna circuit trail route and you walk continue over the Thorong la pass passing some beautiful villages.
-Thorong la pass 5,416m is the most highlighted and highest foot steps of this journey.
-Manaslu and Annapurna circuit Trek can be done any time (except winter) through out the year.
+Thorong la pass 5,416m is the most highlighted and highest footsteps of this journey.
+Manaslu and Annapurna circuit Trek can be done any time (except winter) throughout the year.

 Hike to Manaslu is the eighth highest mountain in the world at 8,163 meters (26,781 ft) including Manaslu north, Manaslu south, Manaslu central above sea level.
 It is located in the Mansiri Himal, Himchuli 6441m, Shringi Himal, Himlung Himal, Samdo peak, Lamjung Himal 6931m, Annapurna III, Annapurna II, Annapurna IV, Tilicho peak, Gangapurna, Khangsar peak, Walking up to the borders of Nepal and Tibet, explore the old monasteries, Ethnic group with unique culture, Explore the Tibetan Buddhism and tradition, Mystical flora and faunas.

 However it would be more good to do daily jugging or walking exercise is useful before you depart from your country.
-Our program have been prepared including rest day and build up gradually, in order to acclimatize to the altitude.
-On trek, you can go at your own pace, with plenty of stops for resting.
+Our program has been prepared including rest day and build up gradually, in order to acclimatize to the altitude.
+On the trek, you can go at your own pace, with plenty of stops for resting.

 Arughat – Samagaon – Larke la pass – Dharapani – Manang – Thorong la pass – Jomsom